Search This Blog

 This simultaneous concept of thinking both from a systems perspective and automating mundane activities intelligently also was supported by teams and their line managers (hence project managers, product owners, scrum masters, agile coaches, managers) thinking of Heijunka bringing the resource optimization principles of reducing unevenness and minimizing overburden in distributing work for people or load with systems and processes.
 The entire notions of the total quality management (focusing on muda, mura, and muri) emerge from these Heijunka thinking for cost of quality!

 As people owned the processes (means to end) that supported in delivering products (evaluating value for customers), the focus on Kaizen emerged on continuously improving the processes (simplifying documentation, training, reducing errors (Poka Yoke, for instance), risk management, etc.) and evaluating customer success factors and business benefits.
-This is when objectives and key results (OKR) where evaluated with the right level of key performance indicators (KPIs) along with built-in quality thoughts of critical success factors (CSF).
+This is when objectives and key results (OKR) were evaluated with the right level of key performance indicators (KPIs) along with built-in quality thoughts of critical success factors (CSF).

 Just to ensure that Kaizen thinking itself didn't apply to product and process increments in a monotonous way, the systems thinking was further advanced by radical innovations of continuous experiments.
-This thought process lead to Kaikaku ensuring that everyone contributed researching market trends in augmenting business value by doing something innovative avoiding the notion of "this is how it is done here" (Kotter & Rathgeber, 2016)
+This thought process led to Kaikaku ensuring that everyone contributed researching market trends in augmenting business value by doing something innovative avoiding the notion of "this is how it is done here" (Kotter & Rathgeber, 2016)

 As Kotter & Rathgeber (2016) very nicely discuss the using of meerkat colonies organizing differently to deal with emerging threats to their survival, it is pivotal to understand the principles of Kanban rather than bring it down to its knees by reducing them to a set of nice visuals (cards and swim-lanes) limited to the tools used!
 If all these principles are not understood and practiced, no tool or technology can help the teams to swarm, self-organize, and survive!